-The problem solving task that participants completed was adapted from Derex and Boyd (2015).
-In this computer game, called the Totems game, participants are required to discover how to build tools with the ultimate goal of creating “a sacred totem to appease the gods.”
+Participants played the “Totems” game adapted from Derex and Boyd (2015).
+Their task was to discover how to build tools with the ultimate goal of creating “a sacred totem to appease the gods.”
 To build a totem, participants first needed to construct an axe out of three independently discovered tools: a refined stick used as a handle, a sharpened rock for the blade, and a string wound from bark fibers for binding (Fig. 2).
-In the game, more advanced tools produce larger and more intricate totems, resulting in higher performance scores.
-Diachronic problem solvers after the first generation began the problem solving task with access to the solutions discovered by the previous generation.
+More advanced tools produce larger and more intricate totems, resulting in higher performance scores.
+Participants in each generation after the first began the problem solving task by inheriting aspects of the the solution discovered by the previous participant (generation) within their chain.

 Participants